aaronfreed/vaf/README.md

 - The preview should now display all grid settings correctly, though bear in mind that it does not yet display the 2x and 4x transfer modes correctly – those will have more snap positions than you’ll see in the preview.

 #### Apply texture mode
-Vasara AF splits “Apply texture mode” and “apply texture” into two separate options.
+VAF splits “Apply texture mode” and “apply texture” into two separate options.
 - If you have “apply texture mode” selected, but not “apply texture”, Vasara will apply different transfer modes to existing textures without adjusting their textures, and *vice versa*.
 (The Romans would’ve pronounced this something like ***wee**-keh **wer**-sah*.
 There, you can cross off an item on your bingo cards.
 You’re welcome.)
 - Landscapes are the wild card, as they usually override existing transfer modes.
 I have yet to work out all the strange behavior this causes.
   - If for some reason you wish to apply a texture from a landscape collection in a transfer mode other than “landscape”, you can apply it to your desired surface, deselect “apply texture”, and then apply a different transfer mode.
 (You may need to select a different texture before you can do the last of these.)
 However, textures from landscape collections may behave weirdly if their transfer mode isn’t set to “landscape”.
 In particular, in OpenGL mode, this causes texture smearing/hall of mirrors glitches for people that have Non-Power-of-Two textures disabled in their graphics settings (which is currently the engine default), so I recommend avoiding it entirely.
 - All of this mostly shows up correctly in visual mode, though the preview currently behaves weirdly when “apply texture” is disabled.
 (The checkbox in visual mode is now at least checked when “apply transfer mode” is checked, but “apply texture” isn’t.)

 #### Advanced map overlays
-Vasara AF lists what you’re looking at in the upper-left corner of visual mode, including one feature you’re probably not familiar with: ambient delta.
+VAF lists what you’re looking at in the upper-left corner of visual mode, including one feature you’re probably not familiar with: ambient delta.
 - Floors, ceilings, and lines without associated sides (which occur when you haven’t paved a level before going into visual mode) are labeled as floors, ceilings, or lines.
 Sides are listed along the lines “1337 (∆0.0420)”, which indicates that you are looking at side 1337 and that it has an ambient delta value of 0.0420.
 Ambient delta is a rarely-used map element that affects the side’s light intensity; at present, Greg Kirkpatrick, Jason Jones, and I are the only people I’m aware of who have ever used it.
 [I explain ambient delta at length below](#ambient-delta).
 - If you see an additional side listed to the right of the one in the upper-left, it’s a transparent side.
 Unfortunately, Vasara currently displays the one furthest from you – I feel the closest one would make the most sense, but I’ve so far been unable to debug this.
 - I haven’t yet begun writing the UI to adjust ambient delta, so for now, to set the ambient delta of side `foo` to `bar`, you can use the following Lua code: